buenoalvezm/buenoalvezm/README.md

 <pre>
     ── 𝗔𝗕𝗢𝗨𝗧 𝗠𝗘 ──

- 🎓 4th year PhD student at Science for Life Laboratory, Sweden 🧬 Trained Geneticist with a passion for human biology and precision medicine 💻 Bioinformatician at the Human Protein Atlas, focusing on large-scale plasma proteomics 🩸 Exploring disease-specific plasma proteome profiles across health and disease
+ 🎓 PhD in Biotechnology - Postdoctoral researcher at Science for Life Laboratory, Sweden 🧬 Trained Geneticist with a passion for human biology and precision medicine 💻 Bioinformatician at the Human Protein Atlas, focusing on large-scale plasma proteomics 🩸 Exploring disease-specific plasma proteome profiles across health and disease